pvcraven/2017_web_security/source/hashing/hashing.rst

 the implementation of hashing to encode sensitive material.
 The main idea of hashing is that a person can convert a value of any size and convert it into a, seemingly, arbitrary value of a uniform size in an irriversable process.
-The advantage of this is the most obvious in the form of passwords.
+The advantage of this is most obvious in passwords.
 To validate the accuracy of a password, a system must compare the password submitted to the correct answer.
 However, if for example, a person wanted to sign on to a website like YouTube in this way, they would have to send their